CLeARoboticsLab/RosSockets.jl/README.md

 `receive_feedback_data` returns a struct with the following fields: `position`, `orientation`, `linear_vel`, `angular_vel`.

-When complete with tasks, be sure to close the listener:
+When complete with tasks, be sure to close the connection:

 ```jl
 close_feedback_connection(feedback_connection)